 The GTA workshop consists of the following:

-- Phase II consists of several sessions, including online-training in use of Canvas.
+- Phase II consists of several sessions, some required and some chosen from a menu.
 Students are required to attend all of the following:

 - TWO Teaching Techniques and Skills (TTS) sessions chosen from a menu,

 - ONE required Ethics (Encouraging and Enforcing Honesty in the Classroom) session, and

-- ONE Writing assignment.
-This is a 400-word essay about your reflection of either a challenge you faced in your experiences as a teacher or GTA (Topic A), or the most valuable things you learned during one or more of the sessions you attended this semester in the GTA workshop (Topic B).
+There is also ONE Writing assignment, a 400-600 word essay about your reflection of either a challenge you faced in your experiences as a teacher or GTA (Topic A), or the most valuable things you learned during one or more of the sessions you attended this semester in the GTA workshop (Topic B).

 Q: Who has to take this course?